Abdurrahman-gurib/readmd/READ.md

 Hi 👋 My name is Abdurrahman Noor-Ul-Haqq Gurib
 =======================

-I'm a Software QA Engineer and final year student of Cyber Security
+I'm a Full-Stack Engineer at SD Work Mauritius
 ---------------------------------------------

 I started coding in 2018, and since then, I have been on an exciting journey of exploration and growth in software development.
 Passionate about crafting elegant and efficient solutions, I thrive on turning ideas into functional code.